sezaras85/Sentient-ai-Dobby-70B/README.md

 <img width="1230" alt="image" src="https://github.com/sezaras85/Sentient-ai/blob/main/sentient%20resim.png" />

 Sentient Foundation is pioneering a new era in AI, empowering communities to create Loyal AI—community-built, community-aligned, and community-owned.
 As a non-profit committed to advancing open-source AI technologies and building a decentralized, transparent ecosystem, its champion an Open AI economy where AI builders are key stakeholders.

-### README.md Dosyası İçeriği
+Now let's see how we can create an artificial intelligence robot using Python with the Ubuntu system using the Sentient's Dobby-70B API of the Sentient AI project.

 ```markdown
 # Sentient AI Dobby-70B ile Yapay Zeka Robotu